Flood Hazard Areas

 Contact the Floodplain Manager for More Information

-Preliminary Flood Insurance Rate Maps for Suffolk County Now Available
+Preliminary Flood Insurance Rate Maps for Suffolk County - Appeal Period May 29-August 27, 2014

 FEMA is in the process of updating FIRMS (Flood Insurance Rate Maps) for coastal areas across the country.
-The Preliminary FIRMs for Suffolk County are now available on FEMA’s website.
-A statutory appeal/comment period is estimated to take place during the spring of 2014.
+The Preliminary FIRMs for Suffolk County are available on FEMA’s website.
+A 90 statutory appeal/comment period begins May 29, 2014 and ends August 27, 2014.
 During the appeal/comment period, the public, or any interested party, may comment on or appeal the mapping analysis by presenting scientific or technical data supporting their position.
+All materials should be sent to the City's Floodplain Manager.

 Following resolution of any comments or appeals received, the FIRMS will go through final quality reviews.
 Once the maps are finalized the City will hold additional neighborhood meetings to address the impacts of the maps.
-The maps are anticipated to become effective for insurance and building permitting purposes in July 2015.
+The maps are anticipated to become effective for insurance and building permitting purposes as early as August 2015.

 To find out if your property will be affected by remapping, first find your panel number, and then search the Preliminary Flood Hazard Map page for your panel number.